may5bee/sandbox/_pages/goodies.md

 Mini example: At work and everybody's wondering where to eat lunch.

 Make the decision.
 Just put anything out there.
+It doesn't matter what you say.
+At worst it will get a conversation going.

-People will subconsciously be thankful, even if they don't realize it.
+People will subconsciously be thankful, and they won't realize it.

 [Best thing I read in 2019 and it's short too](https://neilkakkar.com/computational-kindness.html)

-Implementing this practice, you'll realize it extends far, far beyond lunch choice.
+Implementing, you'll realize it extends far, far beyond lunch choice.

-## Happy Feet

-This is an odd one.
-It also works.
-This is a tip from Navarro's "what every body is saying"

-The body language of our feet are the truest indicators of how we feel inside.
-This is because our ancient response to a dangerous situation had to start in our feet, if we decided to run away or fight!

-Observe peoples' feet in public transit on a weekday compared to a weekend.
-On weekdays feet don't move.
-They are glued on the ground.
-Of course - people have to work and they don't want to!
-On the other hand, you'll be surprised at how many "happy feet" you see on weekends...feet will be tapping up and down, or dancing every which way!
-This is the natural behavior of feet when people are relaxed or excited.

-The next time you are upset, frustrated, or sad try rapidly tapping your feet, or bouncing your heel on the ground up and down, as long as you can.
-You might realize how quickly your emotions can change!

-Even better - try this the next time you find yourself in a tense, confrontational situation.
-You will relax, and you can choose to disarm the situation with relative ease.

 ## Approval Seeking